FAQ

 Further information can be found in our informational booklet on commercial placing onto the German market.
 FAQ: Commercial placing onto the German market

-If the name of the contract packager appears with the phrase 'produced for [name/brand of retail company]', it is the contract packager who is the initial distributor / producer and therefore the party subject to registration and system participation.
+If the name of the contract packager appears, e.g. with the phrase "manufactured for [name/brand of retail company]", it is the filling party/contract packager who is the initial distributor/producer and therefore the party under obligation under the Verpackungsgesetz.

-If sales packaging is placed onto the German market on behalf of a (retail) company using its (own) brand and/or name without naming the filling company on the packaging, it is the ordering party and not the filling party in that case that is to be classified as the producer / initial distributor if the packaged goods are also handed over to the ordering party.
-In such cases, the ordering party must undertake system participation and registration and is considered the producer within the meaning of the Verpackungsgesetz.
+If retail packaging is placed on the German market on behalf of a (retail) company, using that company's own brand and/or name without naming the filling company on the packaging, the party that orders the filling is considered to be the producer / initial distributor if the packaged goods are also handed over to the ordering party.
+The filling party is not the producer / initial distributor in this case.
+In such cases, the ordering party must register and undertake system participation, as applicable, and is considered the producer within the meaning of the Verpackungsgesetz.

-Identifying markers can often allow conclusions to be drawn through research about the company marked.
+Through research, identifying markers can often allow conclusions to be drawn about the company marked.
 They typically bear no relevance under packaging law.
 In any case, further steps are required with identifying markers to determine the company marked.
 For this reason, if the name of the other company is not indicated, identifying markers do not lead to non-applicability of section 3 (9) VerpackG.
-Identifying markers are required under food law for some foodstuffs in particular to indicate origin but they bear no relevance under packaging law.
+Identifying markers are required under food law for some foodstuffs in particular to indicate origin, but they bear no relevance under packaging law.

 Mandatory specification of names owing to other legal provisions that are not related to producer status under packaging law cannot on their own rule out application of section 3 (9) VerpackG.
 Section 3 (9) VerpackG must be applied if the other requirements are met.